DrPaulBrewer/multicoresql/README.md

 ###FAQ 1.
 Why can't I run `sqls`, `sqlsfromcsv` or other executables from the build directory?

-Because by default the linker doesn't know to use the shared libraries that are in hte build directory.
+Because by default the linker doesn't know to use the shared libraries that are in the build directory, the current directory, etc.

 What you did: